styler00dollar/VapourSynth-RIFE-ncnn-Vulkan/README.md

 - uhd: Enable UHD mode.

 - sc: Avoid interpolating frames over scene changes.
 You must invoke `misc.SCDetect` on YUV or Gray format of the input beforehand so as to set frame properties.

+- skip: Skip interpolating static frames.
+Requires [VMAF](https://github.com/HomeOfVapourSynthEvolution/VapourSynth-VMAF) plugin.

+- skip_threshold: PSNR threshold to determine whether the current frame and the next one are static.

 - list_gpu: Simply print a list of available GPU devices on the frame and does no interpolation.